-The Terms List is used to setup and manage payment terms.
+The Payment Terms List is used to setup and manage payment terms in Total Office Manager.
 These include both terms offered from you to your customers to encourage quick pay on their A/R invoice balances, as well as terms offered from your vendors to you to encourage payment toward their bills.

 From the main menu, click Company | Lists | Terms List.

-Perhaps the easiest way of using the commands available in this list is through its right click menu.
+Perhaps the easiest way of using the commands available in the Payment Terms List is through its right-click menu.

 - To edit a term, right-click on it and choose Edit Terms from the pop-up menu.

 - To delete a term, right-click on it and choose Delete Terms from the pop-up menu.

 - Note: It may not always be possible to perform this action — inactivation may be more appropriate.

 - To inactivate a term, right-click on it and choose Make Terms Inactive from the pop-up menu.
 This can also be done by ticking the “Inactive” checkbox within a terms record (see the Customer and Vendor Terms form, below).